curiousboey/tech.revise/CONTRIBUTING.md

 4. Open a new issue with the "question" label
 5. Join our community discussions and developer channels

-For direct communication about significant contributions or partnerships, contact us at [hello@saltyhash.tech](mailto:hello@saltyhash.tech).
+For direct communication about significant contributions or partnerships, contact us at [LinkedIn](https://www.linkedin.com/in/bhupendra-budha/).

 ## 📄 Code of Conduct